 In middle school (and high school…and college, for that matter), I was such a huge fan of Brian Jacques, the author of the Redwall series, that my parents ordered the books from the U.K. for me (they came out six months earlier there).
 This was back when it took an international call to do that, not a few clicks on a website.

 He did a library event in my hometown, and I was amazed to hear him do all the voices and accents of all the different animals.
 He and his wife recognized the British covers on my books, and they made a big deal about it, which made me feel so special.
 He’s an inspiration to me not just because of his richly descriptive writing, but also because of the way he knew how to connect with his young readers and make the kind of impression on them that lasts for decades.

+I laos met him at a book signing.
+He was quite the charatcer.
+But so gnereous and kind to kids.
 What/who is your greatest source of inspiration?
 (As a child or now as a writer or as an illustrator.)

 When it comes to writing picture books, it’s my son — the things he loves, his vibrant imagination, what makes him laugh, the things he struggles with in life.

 One thing I love about writing picture books (as opposed to YA manuscripts) is that I can share my work with him and the whole process of making a book.
 I love that he thinks of Old Tracks, New Tricks as our book.
 He’s in a couple of the photographs in the story, so I have him sign it with me when we’re at events together.
 That’s a huge thrill for a seven-year-old.